xragua/xraybinaryorbit/README.md

 [![status](https://joss.theoj.org/papers/7f4fbc6a63adc4ba5a07bb340a4d7246/status.svg)](https://joss.theoj.org/papers/7f4fbc6a63adc4ba5a07bb340a4d7246)

-# XRAYBINARYORBIT: A Python Package for Analyzing Orbital Modulations in X-ray Binaries
+# xraybinaryorbit: A Python Package for Analyzing Orbital Modulations in X-ray Binaries

 **X-ray binaries are truly fascinating!** In these extreme environments, a compact object—either a neutron star or black hole—draws in matter from a companion star, producing intense X-ray emissions.
 These systems offer a unique window into extreme physics, from the effects of strong gravity and relativistic jets to the presence of intense magnetic fields.